chronicleprotocol/documentation/docs/Intro/Scribe/scribeOptimistic.md

 ### Problem Statement

 On Layer 1 blockchains, computation is expensive, and signature aggregation is a gas-intensive process.
-This makes onchain verification of Schnorr signatures costly, as it requires a significant amount of gas.
+This makes the onchain verification of the Schnorr aggregated signature costly, as it requires a significant amount of gas.

 ### Solution

-ScribeOptimistic addresses this issue by introducing the `opPoke()` function, which enables offchain verification of Schnorr signatures.
+ScribeOptimistic addresses this issue by introducing the `opPoke()` function, which enables offchain verification of the Schnorr aggregated signature.
 This allows for a more efficient and cost-effective way to verify signatures on Layer 1 blockchains.

 ## How Does it Work?
 With  ScribeOptimistic all values optimistically proposed by validators are put into a public “buffer” and get automatically accepted after the challenge period.